 Because the play is put on by the Marriott Theatre for Young Audiences it is more interactive and less scary for even the youngest children.
 The cast members enter and leave the stage, which is centered in the middle of the audience, through the aisles.
 If you are lucky enough to sit in a seat near an aisle they may interact with you.
-Such as at the beginning of the play I saw cast members giving high fives to all of the children in one aisle.
 However, if you are unable to get an aisle seat – no worries!
 Every seat is a good seat in this intimate theatre in the round.
-I sat towards the back of the theater and I felt like I was extremely close to the stage and my toddler could see everything perfectly.
-Unlike regular plays where you have to be quiet, the audience was encouraged to clap to all of the songs and even “BOO!” for Buffy as she tries to win the Princess test and Prince Wellington’s heart.
-I think that perhaps the best part about the children’s productions is the question and answer session after the show where you can ask the cast anything, find out how the play worked and even find out if there really was a real pea underneath all of those mattresses (spoiler alert: It is just an imaginary pea. shh!)

-The Princess and the Pea plays most Thursdays through Sundays until May 3rd at 10 a.m. with some performances at 12:30 p.m.
-Most of the performances have been selling out so buy tickets quickly.
-Visit Marriott Theatre or call 847.634.0200 for exact schedule, as show times and dates may vary and to buy tickets.
+The Princess and the Pea runs most Wednesdays through Sundays at 10 a.m. with some performances at 12:30 p.m.
+Visit Marriott Theatre or call (847) 634.0200 for the exact schedule, as show times and dates may vary.
 Single ticket prices are $17.23 per person (includes fees and taxes).
-Groups of 20 or more receive a discount by calling 847.634.5909.
 Free parking is available at all shows.
-Although get there early, we had to walk quite far as we got there exactly at the showtime.

-Disclosure: I received tickets to the press opening of The Princess and the Pea to facilitate in my review.
-No other compensation was received and all thoughts and opinions are my own.
+Disclosure: The writer received tickets to the press opening of The Princess and the Pea to facilitate this review.
+No other compensation was received and all thoughts and opinions are their own.